Table of Contents (TOC):

 The European Credit Transfer and Accumulation System (ECTS) is a tool of the European Higher Education Area for making studies and courses more transparent.
 It helps students to move between countries and to have their academic qualifications and study periods abroad recognised.

 ECTS allows credits taken at one higher education institution to be counted towards a qualification studied for at another.
-ECTS credits represent learning based on defined learning outcomes and their associated workload.
+These credits represent learning based on defined learning outcomes and their associated workload.

-ECTS enhances the flexibility of study programmes for students.
-It also supports the planning, delivery and evaluation of higher education programmes.
-It is a central tool in the Bologna Process, which aims to make national education systems more comparable internationally.
+This system improves the flexibility of study programmes for students and supports the planning, delivery, and evaluation of higher education programmes.
+As a core element of the Bologna Process, ECTS aims to harmonize education systems across Europe and make them more internationally comparable.

 ECTS is also used for recognising not just study exchange experiences, but full-time Bachelor's, Master's, and Doctorate (PhD) degrees as well.

 By completing a course, seminar, or module, you get awarded ECTS credit points.
-Every ECTS credit point represents the amount of workload you accomplished in that period of time.
+Every ECTS credit point represents the amount of workload you accomplished in that period.

 Some examples of ECTS credits assigned per degree type are: